Nanagyamera/alx-backend-javascript/0x04-TypeScript/README.md

 - Added the `experienceTeachingReact` attribute to the `Teacher` interface.
 - Implemented the `getRequirements` and `getAvailableTeacher` methods in the `React` class.
 - Created the `Java` class in the `Java.ts`
+- Added the `experienceTeachingJava` attribute to the `Teacher` interface.
+- Implemented the `getRequirements` and `getAvailableTeacher` methods in the `Java` class.
+- Created constants `cpp`, `java`, and `react` for their respective subjects.
+- Created a `cTeacher` object with experienceTeachingC = 10.
+- Logged the results of calling methods on the `Cpp`, `Java`, and `React` subjects with the `cTeacher`.

+Task 6: Credit Summing

+- Created the `MajorCredits` and `MinorCredits` interfaces with the `credits` and `brand` fields.
+- Implemented the `sumMajorCredits` function to sum the credits of two `MajorCredits` subjects.
+- Implemented the `sumMinorCredits` function to sum the credits of two `MinorCredits` subjects.
+- Tested the functions with sample inputs and printed the results to the console.

+Feel free to explore the code files and run them to see the output.